Nottingham Castle: Royal residence

+In 1536, the Earl of Rutland had the castle reinforced with a new drawbridge and its garrison increased from a few dozen men to a few hundred in response to the Pilgrimage of Grace.

 Civil war

 The castle ceased to be a royal residence by 1600 and was largely rendered obsolete in the 17th century by artillery.
 A short time following the outbreak of the English Civil War, the castle was already in a semi-ruined state after a number of skirmishes occurred on the site.
 At the start of the Civil War, in August 1642, Charles I chose Nottingham as the rallying point for his armies, but soon after he departed, the castle rock was made defensible and held by the Parliamentarians.
 Commanded by John Hutchinson, they repulsed several Royalist attacks, and they were the last group to hold the castle.
-In 1648 the Royalist commander Marmaduke Langdale, fleeing after defeat in the Battle of Preston, was captured and held in Nottingham Castle, but he managed to escape and make his way to Europe.
-In 1651, two years after the execution of Charles I in 1649, the castle was razed to prevent it being used again.
+In 1648, the Royalist commander Marmaduke Langdale, fleeing after defeat in the Battle of Preston, was captured and held in Nottingham Castle, but he managed to escape and make his way to Europe.
+In 1651, two years after the execution of Charles I in 1649, the castle was razed to prevent it from being used again.